AlexMercedCoder/tutorialblog/content/blog/2026/2026-06-08-agentic-lakehouse-concurrency-isolation-contracts.md

 This is why I do not treat open table formats as the whole story.
 Apache Iceberg gives the platform a strong storage contract.
 It does not, by itself, define customer lifetime value, revenue recognition rules, data owner approval, or what an AI agent may do after it finds an anomaly.
 Those rules belong in catalogs, semantic layers, governance systems, and agent tools.

-## Why this supports Dremio's market narrative

-Dremio's favorable angle is that agentic analytics needs a governed query and semantic layer before agents write.
-Dremio can keep investigation, context, and performance under control while Iceberg supplies transactional table guarantees below.

-The key is that the narrative stays technical.
-Dremio does not need every article to say that every other vendor is wrong.
-The stronger argument is that the market is moving toward the exact conditions where Dremio has a clear point of view: open storage, federated access, governed semantics, fast SQL, and AI agents that need business context.
+## What this means for the lakehouse

-Dremio's five pillars map cleanly to this shift.
-Query federation reduces data movement.
-Autonomous performance uses Reflections, caching, and table optimization so interactive loops stay fast.
-The AI Semantic Layer gives agents approved business context.
-Agentic interfaces let users work through the UI, Python, or MCP-connected tools.
-AI SQL functions bring model-assisted work into SQL without exporting data into separate scripts.
+A lakehouse platform needs five capabilities to serve agents reliably: query federation to reduce data movement; autonomous performance using Reflections, caching, and table optimization so interactive loops stay fast; an AI Semantic Layer that gives agents approved business context; agentic interfaces through the UI, Python, or MCP-connected tools; and AI SQL functions that bring model-assisted work into SQL without exporting data.

-That is a favorable narrative without becoming a product pitch.
-The article can teach the topic on its own terms, then show why an open Agentic Lakehouse is a sensible architecture for teams that want the benefits without locking every workload into one vendor's storage and compute boundary.

 ## Implementation checklist